-Objective issues relate to aspects of the mix that are seen as imperfections.
+Objective issues relate to aspects of the online mix that are seen as imperfections.
 In most cases, these are not down to personal opinion, but rather, unmistakable blemishes that weren’t apparent or intended at the time of recording/mixing such as signal or data corruption.
 They could also be things that were caused as a result of the recording/mixing environment, such as poor monitoring.

 issues requiring “Objective” treatment:

 This objective treatment can be thought of as the corrective stage.